-We now turn to an effort to gauge the quality of the estimates provided by the LTDB.
+We can now examine the quality of the resulting estimates.
 Records held in a Federal Statistical Research Data Center (RDC) allow us to determine the 2010 tract area where persons and households lived when enumerated in the 2000 Census, either for short form (intending to cover the full population) or long form (covering one in six households) samples.
 We can then aggregate these 2000 census records within 2010 geography to provide the best, unbiased estimate of the "true" tract characteristics.
-The analysis below reports the results of comparing these true values to the estimates from one widely used harmonized data source, the Longitudinal Tract Data Base (LTDB).
+The analysis below reports the results of comparing these true values to the estimates from one widely used harmonized data source, the Longitudinal Tract Data Base (LTDB) developed by Logan, Xu, and Stults (2014).
 These statistical summaries have been approved for release by the Bureau's Disclosure Review Board and other layers of administrative review.